sere237/SJF-vs-Priority/README.md

 ---

+## Requirements
+- Java 24
+- No external libraries required

+---

 ## How to Run
-1. Make sure Java is installed
+1. Make sure Java 24 is installed
-2. Open Command Prompt
+2. Open the project folder in your IDE
-3. Run:
+3. Open `MainGUI.java`
+4. Right-click → Run
-4. ---
+5. ---

 ## Assumptions
 - SJF is **preemptive**